 Another pro to being assessed with CLASS is that the tool can work with any curriculum or education setting.
 It can be applied in a family child care setting as easily as it can in a public Head Start program, a private child care center, or in K-12.
 You can also use the CLASS tool alongside another assessment system.
 Over 60% of programs* use CLASS along with the Environmental Ratings Scales (ERS).
 Learn more about using CLASS and other assessments and curriculums here.

 That’s a great question—and to be totally honest—every program handles observation scores differently.
-Sometimes, teachers will get to see their scores for each CLASS dimension and will be allowed to choose which dimension they’d like to spend time focusing on.
-In other programs, coaches will share the range of a teacher’s scores.
+Sometimes, educators will get to see their scores for each CLASS dimension and will be allowed to choose which dimension they’d like to spend time focusing on.
+In other programs, coaches will share the range of an educator’s scores.
 For example, you might see that you got a “low-range” in Productivity meaning that you scored a 1, 2, or 3—but you will not see which number was assigned to that CLASS dimension.
-In these two scenarios, teachers might get their feedback either as a written report or through a conversation with a superior.
+In these two scenarios, educators might get their feedback either as a written report or through a conversation with a superior.

 Still, other programs prefer to not share any specific CLASS data with their teachers at all.
 Instead, coaches in these organizations may use the data to provide personalized support for teachers.